 You will know the fixed expected returns beforehand as such schemes offer negligible deviations from the ascertained amount.

-If you are seeking a higher return than FD (Fixed Deposit) but do not have an appetite for riskier Equities, then FMPs or fixed maturity plans are ideal for you.
+Investors who are seeking a higher return than FD (Fixed Deposit) but do not have an appetite for riskier Equities, then FMPs or fixed maturity plans are ideal options.
 Compared to equity funds, such schemes offer returns at a lower risk.
-Such plans are also an excellent way to diversify your investment portfolio.
+Such plans are also an excellent way to diversify the investment portfolio.

 Fixed maturity plans come with the following risks:

 This happens because of fluctuations in the fund’s NAV (Net Asset Value) due to price movements of basic securities.
-Further, many macro and macroeconomic factors also contribute to market risks.
+Further, many micro and macro-economic factors also contribute to market risks.

 This type of risk factor is related to the collapse of the fund’s NAV due to changes in the credit ratings of the basic funds.
 Moreover, the security issuer does not oblige to the agreement to make coupon payments and return the invested principal at the time of maturity.